 Finally, consider starting or joining an agent support group – even if it’s just on Facebook or a small group text message.
-You can also check out the brand-new ASG Forum and contribute to the conversation with other agents.
+Ritter also has its own Facebook group for insurance agents!
+Check out the Ritter Round Table on Facebook!

 Utilize Technology for Insurance Agents

 When every enrollment counts, your stress levels are bound to reflect your understanding of carrier and consumer tools.

 When available, use e-Apps to ensure greater accuracy and avoid having to redo applications because of poor handwriting or missing information.
 Familiarize yourself with the software features beforehand so you’re comfortable during an appointment.

 After a sale, encourage your clients to download their insurer’s mobile app so they have easy access to benefits summaries and member ID information.
 You should still be available to answer questions about their new coverage, but the mobile app will require less of your feedback.

 Worried about commuting to appointments?
 Download a navigation app such as Google Maps or Waze to more accurately predict how long it will take you to get there.
 Waze allows you to schedule a trip ahead of time, then they send you a notification alerting you when it’s time to leave.
 You can also lighten the mood of your commute by changing the Waze navigation voice – featured celebrities have included Morgan Freeman, Shaquille O’Neal, Colonel Sanders, and Darth Vader.